Here are some of the new laws and rules coming into effect in Canada in 2023

 Canada Pension Plan (CPP) contributions and employment insurance (EI) premiums are increasing in 2023, meaning less take-home pay for Canadian workers.

-The employee and employer CPP contribution rates will increase to 5.95 per cent from 5.70 per cent in 2022, the Canada Revenue Agency announced in November.
+The employee and employer CPP contribution rates will increase to 5.95 per cent in 2023 from 5.70 per cent in 2022, the Canada Revenue Agency announced in November.

 That means the maximum employee contribution to the CPP plan for 2023 will be $3,754.45, up from $3,499.80 in 2022.